TechImage-Bench: Rubric-Based Evaluation for Technical Image Generation

 We collected more than 10,000 examples of paragraphs containing images and detailed descriptions from publicly available websites, including textbooks, professional books, web pages, and patent documents.
 We extracted the corresponding captions, alt text, and contextual references from the paragraphs surrounding each image.
 After manual screening and filtering, we selected the images that met our criteria to serve as the reference images in the dataset, along with their associated context.

 \paragraph{Detailed Description Generation}

-The constraints of a professional image are not solely contained in the caption or the alt text, which primarily serves accessibility purposes; rather, many requirements are embedded within the paragraphs that reference the image.
-Therefore, we (1) retrieve relevant textual paragraphs based on the caption and alt text, and then (2) extract the labels mentioned in the reference image.
+The constraints of a technical image are not solely contained in the caption or the alt text, which primarily serve accessibility purposes; rather, many requirements are embedded within the paragraphs that reference the image.
+Therefore, we (1) retrieve related paragraphs based on the caption and alt text, and then (2) extract the related labels in the reference image.
 By integrating this multimodal information, we (3) employ a large multimodal model (LMM) to generate a coherent and semantically detailed description, which provides a reliable foundation for image generation.

 \paragraph{Rubrics Generation}